dalesgit/dalesgit.github.io/relg101-s19/presentations/problem-evil.md

 <li class="fragment">If God could prevent evil but does not, can God be good?</li>
 <li class="fragment">On the other hand, if God is good but cannot prevent evil, can God be powerful?</li>

-Note:
-### Problem of Evil (Christianity)

-*We have heard with our ears, O God, our ancestors have told us, what deeds you performed in their days, in the days of old; you with your own hand drove out the nations. . . .
-Yet you have rejected us and abased us, and have not gone out with our armies.
-You made us turn back from the foe, and our enemies have gotten spoil*.
-(Psalm 44:12a, 910)

-### Problem of Evil Hinduism

-*The world is so confused and out of joint, why does Brahma not set it straight?
-If he is master of the whole world, Brahma, lord of the many beings born, why in the whole world did he ordain misfortune?
-Why did he not make the whole world happy? . . .Why did he make the world with deception, lies, and excess, with injustice?*

 ---